bitovi/bitops/docs/ci-pipeline.md

 Creates a new base image based on the tag of the release and bumps the [prebuilt-config/bitops-tag.yaml](../prebuilt-config/bitops-tag.yaml)`:tags.bitops-tag`

 ## Prebuilt
-Currently there is only a single CI pipeline for the prebuilt images.

 ### **Push**
 The CI pipeline watches the [prebuilt-config/bitops-tag.yaml](../prebuilt-config/bitops-tag.yaml) file and if an update occurs to the `tags.bitops_base` tag then it rebuilds using the new version.

 ### **Workflow Disbatch**
-The user who triggers the workflow disbatch must specify a version tag
+The user who triggers the workflow disbatch must specify a version tag for the plugins image name.
+For example if `2.0.0` was entered as the `image_tag`